Online California DMV Vehicle Registration

 - Registration Renewals

-As soon as license plates are lost, stolen or illegible they must be replaced.
-There are two different kinds of replacement plates:
+The moment license plates are lost, stolen or illegible they must be replaced.
+When you apply for a license plate replacement, there are two different kinds you can apply for:

 Note: If BOTH personalized plates are stolen/lost they must be replaced with a new plate - duplicates will not be made.

-In order to replace your plates you must:
+In order to replace your license plates, you must:

-These are the different types of plates in the regular series: Auto, Commercial, Trailer, Motorcycle, Permanent Trailer Identification, Disabled Person, Disabled Veteran, and Foreign Organization.
+The different types of plates in the regular series include: Auto, Commercial, Trailer, Motorcycle, Permanent Trailer Identification, Disabled Person, Disabled Veteran, and Foreign Organization.
 Please see the proper application forms for regular series license plates.
 When you have completed the forms, take them to your local DMV office and submit them with the appropriate fees (see below).

 The following is a list of some examples of special interest plates: Arts, Collegiate, Firefighter, Ex-Prisoner of War, Memorial, Olympic Training Center, Veterans, Congressional Medal of Honor, Press Photographer and Purple Heart Recipient.
 Click on these links to access applications forms for replacing the different types of special interest plates - Special Interest Plate type 1 and Special License Plate type 2.
 When you have completed the forms, take them to your local DMV office and submit them with the appropriate fees (see below).